 An amazing book written by a talented new author, this is Kiri Newton’s first published novel.
 “Undertow” recounts the story of Zoe Lawinsky who miraculously survives a plane crash in the Pacific Ocean.
 From that moment, her life is never to be the same.
 Little by little, she comes to understand the true nature of Josiah, the person who saved her life.
 She also comes to understand her true destiny.
 For more information about the book, please click here.
 The book is available from Amazon.

 “Echoes of the Past” is a beautiful collection of memories held in poetry and photographs.
 It portrays the intimacy, love and universality of family life over generations.
 In her book, Noela pays tribute to the memory of her parents, Lorna and Noel Mulhall, and traces the love and enduring connections among the many members of the Mulhall family.
 The book is available from Jabiru Publishing.

 This self-help book for men offers simple solutions to the age-old question, “What do women want?”
 These simple guidelines for improving relationships with wives/partners/girlfriends are designed to bring the obvious rewards suggested in the title.
 Along the way, however, this clever book can help produce great happiness and contentment for both men and their partners in all aspects of their lives.
-To obtain a copy of the book, please click here.

 Little did Markus realise when he was initiated into a mysterious secret society that his life would change so dramatically.
 His new job at the prestigious Antioch Medical University revealed many secrets about his life and the lives of others – his parents, his new friends and his new colleagues.
 How did his colleagues appear so young when they had such distinguished careers?
 Were his parents really his parents?
 Who was Markus really?
 The confronting and sometimes grisly answers to these questions challenge our ideas about what life means.
 The book is available from Amazon.